-The University of Wisconsin-Green Bay's Fall/Winter Commencement ceremony will be held at 11:30 a.m., Saturday, December 14, 2013, in the Weidner Center for the Performing Arts (click here and locate building #13).
-The ceremony is approximately 1-1/2 hours in length.
+The University of Wisconsin-Green Bay's Fall/Winter Commencement ceremony will be held at 11:30 a.m., Saturday, December 16, 2017, in the Weidner Center for the Performing Arts (click here and locate building #13).
+The ceremony is approximately 1 1/2 hours in length.
 If you expect to earn your degree in December or January, this is the ceremony you should participate in.
 If you expect to earn your degree in May or August, you should participate in the spring/summer ceremony.
-Rare exceptions must be approved by Dan McCollum, Assistant Vice Chancellor for Academic Affairs and Commencement Coordinator via email at email@example.com.
+Rare exceptions must be approved by the Associate Provost/Commencement Coordinator, Clifton Ganyard, via email at email@example.com.

-In order to participate in the ceremony, you must sign up online by noon on December 6, 2013.
-However, due to printing deadlines, to have your name also included in the program booklet you must be registered to graduate by November 15, regardless of ceremony participation.
-To do this, go to www.uwgb.edu/sis.
+In order to participate in the ceremony, you must sign up online by midnight on December 7, 2017.
+If you apply to graduate by November 17, your name will also be included in the program booklet, regardless of ceremony participation.
+To participate, go to www.uwgb.edu/sis.
 Log in as you normally do, select Academics, then Edit Graduation Information (or Apply for Graduation, if you haven't done so yet).
 After all the fields are complete, click on SAVE at the bottom and then GRADUATION CONFIRMATION.

 Although we can't guarantee tickets for all of your guests, we do encourage their attendance.
-Unfortunately, not all graduates use all of the tickets they order.
-Please have guests without tickets see an usher for possible available seats the day of the ceremony.
-Also, the entire ceremony will be running on closed-circuit monitors in the lobbies on all levels of the Weidner Center, and there will be limited seating there.
-We do want your family and friends to be able to see you graduate, so please keep these options in mind.
+The ceremony will be running on closed-circuit monitors in the lobbies on all levels of the Weidner Center for guests without tickets, and there will be limited seating there.
+It will also be live streamed on the campus website, so please keep these options in mind.

 Handicapped parking is available in the Weidner Center parking lot, and wheelchair accessible seating is available.
 An usher will seat your guest(s) in the designated area upon arrival.
 The Weidner Center has accessible seating on all levels and there is an elevator.
 Click here for more information regarding seating for special needs guests.

 Robing and assembly will take place in Studio One and Fort Howard Hall, and the processional will lead into the Cofrin Family Hall.
 There will be signs directing you where to go (click here to see your robing room assignment).
-The front doors to the Weidner Center for the Performing Arts will open at 10:00 a.m.
-Cofrin Family Hall (main seating area) will open at 10:30 a.m. for guest seating.
-Plan to arrive no later than 10:30 a.m. in order to robe and be ready for the assembly.
+The front doors to the Weidner Center for the Performing Arts will open at 10:00 a.m., as will the Cofrin Family Hall (main seating area) for guest seating.
+Plan to arrive in your assigned room no later than 10:30 a.m. in order to robe and be ready for the assembly.
 Please note: Due to limited space, guests are not allowed in the assembly area.

 Graduate Robing and Processional

 Student marshals and volunteer staff will assist you with robing and finding your chair.
 Graduates line up alphabetically within the college and major (click here to see the order of diploma presentations).
 A name announcement card will be taped to your assigned chair in the appropriate assembly area.
 YOU WILL NEED TO TAKE THIS WITH YOU TO THE CEREMONY.

 We cannot guarantee the security of any personal items, so do not leave any valuables in the assembly area during the ceremony.

 Please be robed and in your seat no later than 10:45 for a lineup count and final instructions.
 Anyone not seated at this time will be placed at the end of the processional - NO EXCEPTIONS!
 As there will be no rehearsal, it is very important that you understand and follow the instructions.
 After checking your robing room assignment, please read the processional instructions for Fort Howard Hall or Studio One prior to December 16.
-The processional begins from Fort Howard Hall at 11:15 sharp and proceeds to Cofrin Family Hall.
+The processional begins from Studio One then Fort Howard Hall at 11:15 sharp and proceeds to Cofrin Family Hall.

 Follow the lead of the student marshals during the processional.
 When you arrive at your chair in Cofrin Family Hall, remain standing until the Chancellor gives the cue to sit down.

-Bachelors degree and associate degree candidates: Tassels worn on the right of your cap until directed to switch.
+Bachelor's degree and associate degree candidates: Tassels are worn on the right side of your cap until directed to switch.

-Master’s degree candidates: Tassels worn on the left for the duration of the ceremony.
-You will carry your hoods to the stage and will be hooded by the Director of Graduate Studies and your major professor.
+Master’s degree candidates: Tassels are worn on the left side for the duration of the ceremony.
+You'll carry your hoods to the stage and be hooded by the Director of Graduate Studies and your major professor.

 After the faculty and staff have recessed, the class speaker will say a few words, then the student marshals will lead graduates to alternating exits leading to the main lobby.
-You'll be greeted by the Alumni Association on your way out, and your guests will join you there after the recessional.
+You'll be greeted by the Alumni Association on your way out, and your guests will join you in the lobby after the recessional.

-- The commencement ceremony length is approximately 1-1/2 hours in length.
+- The commencement ceremony is approximately 1 1/2 hours in length.

-- The commencement ceremony will be electronically recorded and DVD's will be available for purchase by contacting the campus Media Services department at (920) 465-2416 or email@example.com.
+- The ceremony will also be electronically recorded.
+DVD's will be available for purchase by contacting the campus Academic Technology Services department at (920) 465-2416 or email@example.com.